Vineyard: Vineyard planted in the late 1960s in the village of Comblanchien near the border with Corgoloin.

 Soil: Clay-centric parcel with very little topsoil before hitting Comblanchien limestone.

 Viticulture: In organic conversion, incorporating some biodynamic principles, soils worked with a horse and plow.
 Heavy green harvesting to limit yields and encourage good concentration.
 All grapes are picked by hand at harvest.

 Vinification: Harvested at optimum ripeness (always determined by consistent tasting in the vineyards), 100% destemmed, closed tank fermentation with cuvaison of 10 to 15 days.

 Aging: One year of ageing in oak barrels, 20% of which are new.

-Notes: ThE most precocious of the three CdN-Villages, both in ripening dates and style of wine.
+Notes: The most precocious of the three CdN-Villages, both in ripening dates and style of wine.
 The deeper clay offers up a sensual quality to the fruit.
-Structured as you'd expect, but with silxy textures and unctuous dark fruit.
+Structured as you'd expect, but with silky textures and unoctuous dark fruit.
 An exciting addition to Lienhardt's lineup.